marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/standard-pattern-names-for-generation.rst

   Subroutines that return ``BLKmode`` objects use the :samp:`call` insn.

-  .. index:: call_pop instruction pattern

-  .. index:: call_value_pop instruction pattern
+  .. index:: call_pop instruction pattern, call_value_pop instruction pattern

 :samp:`{call_pop}, {call_value_pop}`
   Similar to :samp:`call` and :samp:`call_value`, except used if defined and